matchmore/tech-blog/20180403/README.md

 ### Connect the button
 1. In your storyboard, select the `button`.

-2. Control-drag from the `button` on your canvas to the code display in the editor on the right, stop the dragging at the line just below your rangeLabel property in *ViewController.swift*.
+2. Control-drag from the `button` on your canvas to the code display in the editor on the right.
+Stop the dragging at the line just below your rangeLabel property in *ViewController.swift*.

 3. In the dialog that appears, for `Name`, type `changeButton`.
 Leave the rest of the options as they are.
 Click Connect.